mskf3000/Tutorials-and-Cheat-Sheets/macOS - MAMP Related Items.md

 #### Compile PHP

 Now we will download the exact same version of PHP you will be running under MAMP so we can properly compile the MSSQL module.
-We will not be completely rebuilding PHP from source, but we need the full PHP source coe to build the module against.
+We will not be completely rebuilding PHP from source, but we need the full PHP source code to build the module against.

 Before anything else, make sure to head to your desktop before anything else happens: